pcroch/find-movie/README.md

         X-User-Email    pierre@pierre.pierre
         X-User-Token    KdapjiY6vz-sBkKmNieF

      This is a default user to demonstration.
+You can of course create your own user.
+PLease see below.

-    1 * Body:
+    2 * Body:
-     For example: A raw body request
        { "finder": {
         "release": 2008,
         "duration": 90,
         "rating": [1, 10],
         "attendees": ["Pierre"]
        }}

+      This is an example of a  raw body request

+### III.
+Technical description

 Know bug:
 valiadtion of datas